rena5555/Twitter-Sentiment-Analysis/README.md

 * The following steps were taken for data cleaning:

-    - In order to feed our text data to a classification model, we first need to tokenize it.
-    - Tokenization is the process of splitting up a single string of text into a list of individual words, or tokens.
+    1. **Tojenization**: Tokenization is the process of splitting up a single string of text into a list of
-    - Python has a built in string method: string.split(), that splits up any given string into a list based on a
+                         individual words, or tokens.
+In order to feed our text data to a classification model, we first need to tokenize it.
+Python has a built in string method(string.split()), that splits up any given string into a list based on a splitting character
-      splitting character

-    1. **Stemming**:  Reduces a word to the base or root word using PorterStemmer
+    2. **Stemming**:  Reduces a word to the base or root word using PorterStemmer
-    2. **Lowercase**: Lowercase the tweets
+    3. **Lowercase**: Lowercase the tweets
-    3. **Remove**:    Removal of English stop words, common words specifically picked looking at dataset(such as
+    4. **Remove**:    Removal of English stop words, common words specifically picked looking at dataset(such as
                       tweet), punctuation, weblinks
-    4. **Rename**:    Rename a few commonly mispelled words
+    5. **Rename**:    Rename a few commonly mispelled words

 ## EDA